Pectus excavatum: Nuss procedure

-In 1987, Donald Nuss, based at Children's Hospital of The King's Daughters in Norfolk, Virginia, performed the first minimally invasive repair of pectus excavatum (MIRPE) and presented it much later at a conference in 1997.
+In 1987, Donald Nuss, based at Children's Hospital of The King's Daughters in Norfolk, Virginia, performed the first minimally invasive repair of pectus excavatum (MIRPE) and presented it at a conference in 1997.

 The minimally invasive repair of pectus excavatum, known as the Nuss procedure, has become a widely adopted surgical technique.
 This approach involves inserting a custom-bent bar into the chest to correct the sternal depression, aiming to restore a normal chest wall contour.
 Prior to the Nuss procedure, patients undergo thorough pre-operative evaluations, including physical examinations, imaging studies (such as CT scans to calculate the Haller index and assess cardiac compression), and cardiopulmonary function tests to determine the severity of the pectus and its impact on the heart and lungs.
 Studies have consistently shown positive outcomes with the Nuss procedure.
 For instance, an early experience with 68 patients reported that 93% achieved excellent, very good, or good results following the surgery.
 This procedure is also characterized by relatively short operative times (averaging around 70 minutes) and a brief hospital stay (mean of 5.7 days).
 While minor early complications like residual pneumothorax can occur, these often resolve spontaneously.

 The surgery is performed under general anesthesia, ensuring the patient is completely asleep and pain-free throughout the procedure.
 Recent advancements in post-operative care, such as the use of bilateral thoracoscopic cryoanalgesia (cryoablation of intercostal nerves) during the minimally invasive repair, have further enhanced patient recovery.
 This strategy significantly improves post-operative pain control, leading to earlier patient discharge and a substantial reduction in opioid requirements.
 In some cohorts, a large majority of patients (e.g., 71%) required at most only one dose of opioids for pain management, facilitating a quicker and more comfortable recovery.

 His two-stage procedure, widely known as the Nuss procedure, involves slipping in one or more concave steel bars into the chest, underneath the sternum.

 The bar is flipped to a convex position so as to push outward on the sternum, correcting the deformity.
 The bar usually stays in the body for about two years.
 When the bones have solidified into place, the bar is removed through outpatient surgery.

 Although initially designed to be performed in younger children of less than 10 years of age, whose sternum and cartilage is more flexible, there are successful series of Nuss treatment in patients well into their adult life.